Anton was convicted in August 2021 of tearing down the national flag and sentenced to restricted freedom in an open facility.

 - Parents of minors

-He was released in July 2024, having fully served his sentence as determined by the court.
+According to human rights activists, he was released in the summer of 2024, having fully served his sentence imposed by the court.